-The National Museum of the United States Air Force is a complex of vast, interconnected hangars on the Wright-Patterson Air Force Base, exhibiting 100 years of aircraft.
+The National Museum of the United States Air Force is a complex of vast, interconnected hangars on the Wright-Patterson Air Force Base, exhibiting over 100 years of aircraft.
 American tax dollars paid for most of the planes, bombs, and rockets on display, so it had better be free.

 Inside, it's all self-guided.
 Take as many photos as you like.
-You'll need several rolls of film or a backup memory card.

 Air Power in World War II

 As is our habit in historic aircraft collections, we briskly power walk through the early days of flight until we reach World War II.
-That's where the US Air Force really starts to show off its global firepower.
+That's where the U.S. Air Force really starts to show off its global firepower.

 Bits and pieces of the B-24 "Lady Be Good" are arranged near signs that tell of ghostly activities around the artifacts of this "cursed" plane.
 It disappeared in 1943 during a mission over Italy, and wasn't found until sixteen years later in the very un-Italian desert of Libya.
 A large stained glass window, transported from a Wheelus Air Force Base chapel in Libya, honors the original crew.
 "In memory of nine who made the desert a highway for our God."

 What else?
 Planes, planes... and more planes, in front of you, behind you, above you.
 In lit display cabinets along the walls are the trombone of Glenn Miller (he died in a crash while entertaining the troops in Europe), and the leather bomber jacket of Jackie Coogan (TV's Uncle Fester).
 We make a mental note to check out the large exhibit about Bob Hope, which includes a video loop of his stand-up routines for the troops, and his 1966 Christmas Special Emmy.
-A small crowd gathered -- after 40 years, Hope's jokes could still get a laugh.
+A small crowd gathered -- after nearly 50 years, Hope's jokes could still get a laugh.

 Toward the end of the building is "Bockscar" (or "Bock's Car" -- its pilot was Frederick C. Bock), the B-29 bomber that dropped an atom bomb on the Japanese city of Nagasaki.
 Bockscar sat in storage at an airfield in Arizona until it was flown here in 1961 -- the frigid depths of the Cold War -- to be put on permanent public display and perhaps serve as a warning to any beatnik or commie tourists.